-What is Geoblocking
+What is Geoblocking?

-Importance of Geoblocking
+The importance of Geoblocking

 Technically, geographical protection prevents the DNS resolutions of websites when the corresponding IP address is physically located in one of the countries blocked by the network administrator.